Stop rewarding people based on Performance; start Promoting Potential.

 Open-Ended Rapport-Building Questions

-Rapport-building questions start the conversation, get your employee talking, and help you understand the person you’re working with.
+Rapport-building questions start the conversation, get your employees talking, and help you understand the person you’re working with.
 It can also make you both more comfortable with a more personal connection and allow you to begin gathering the necessary information.

 Examples: